Moisés Salinas

-Moisés Salinas Fleitman (מויסס סלינס פלייטמן) is a Mexican scholar of developmental and social psychology, a multi-cultural educator, a Zionist political activist, and the former Chief diversity officer at Central Connecticut State University and Rector (academia) at ORT University Mexico.
+Moisés Salinas Fleitman (מויסס סלינס פלייטמן) is a Mexican American scholar of developmental and social psychology, a multi-cultural educator, a Peacebuilder and Zionist political activist Former Chief diversity officer at Central Connecticut State University and Rector (academia) at ORT University Mexico.
+Currently he serves as Executive Director of Remember Us The Holocaust.

 Early life

 Born in Mexico City, Mexico in 1966, Salinas was involved in Zionist activities from age 15 when he attended the Aluma Institute for Jewish Education, which was a program in Jewish education and leadership.
 He then served as a youth councilor in the Dor Hadash Zionist Organization in Mexico City.
 Later (1985-6), he served as Secretary General of the movement that had about 150 members, and designed educational activities for youth aged 10–18.